Rabbi Moshe Ben-Chaim

 • The angels’ initial rejection of Lot’s hospitality, when they were in fact in Sodom to save him, is contrary to their goal.

-As Torah is written with complete precision and no redundancy, where every detail is intended as an lesson, we wonder about the focus 11 times on Lot’s “house,” “door,” “roof,” and “entrance.”
+As Torah is written with complete precision and no redundancy, where many details share many lessons, we wonder about the focus 11 times on Lot’s “house,” “door,” “roof,” and “entrance.”
 Of what instruction are these details about Lot’s home?
 And this verse captures our attention: “You came here to dwell, and will you now judge us?
 Now we will deal worse with you than with them.”